I admit I'm no trooper.

 But, no. I got lucky.
 The power outage lasted a mere 15 minutes.
 The heat never dipped below 68 degrees.

-Page 2 of 2 - The plumber soon arrived and had the new water heater hooked up and showering the household with warmth in less than 45 minutes.
+The plumber soon arrived and had the new water heater hooked up and showering the household with warmth in less than 45 minutes.